-The Ninja Foodi smokeless indoor grill is the greatest thing I bought all year.
+The Ninja Foodi smokeless indoor grill was already the greatest thing I’d bought all year, and it was nothing short of a godsend during the many weeks of coronavirus lockdown.
 That’s not hyperbole.
-It’s the best smokeless grill out there, essentially the kitchen equivalent of the 1962 Green Bay Packers.
+It’s the best smokeless grill out there, essentially the grilling-indoors equivalent of the 1962 Green Bay Packers.
 Like the Packers, it can seemingly do it all.

-I’m such cheesehead-level fan of the Ninja Foodi because it helped me solve a problem.
 I live in an inclement area of Northeast Ohio so I often avoid schlepping outside to the grill.
 I like grilling, I just don’t love freezing my ass off — even when pressured to do so by my two meat-loving boys, who will tuck into pretty much anything with grill marks.
-And that’s where the Ninja Foodi comes in.
-It’s an indoor, smokeless grill that ensures that my kids can get their grilled goods even if it’s 35 degrees with freezing rain outside.
+I’m such cheesehead-level fan of the Ninja Foodi because it makes it possible to grill all the time, no matter what — yard or no yard, blizzard or heat wave, coronavirus or not.
+The Ninja Foodi is an indoor, smokeless grill that ensures that my kids can get their grilled goods even if there’s a hail storm and a pandemic outside.

 The Ninja Foodi indoor grill works by heating up the grill insert to a blistering 500 degrees.
 That hot grill plate, combined with a convection system that circulates the air, means that food cooks quickly and comes off the grill nicely browned and crisp — complete with grill marks to show off your work.
 Because cooking temperatures are also adjustable, this convection system also allows you to grill frozen food without thawing it first, an amazing time-saver.

-At about a foot-and-a-half long and 14 inches wide, the Foodi indoor grill is pretty compact for cramped kitchen spaces.
+At about 18-by-14 inches, the Foodi indoor grill is pretty compact for cramped kitchen spaces.
 When I first set it on my counter, I was a bit dubious that the 10-by-10-inch, high-density grill grate would be big enough to accommodate the chops, brats, thighs, and dogs my family so voraciously consumes.
 But I found that it could cook four pork chops at a time without crowding — perfect for our family of four.